 As a local community ski area, we are fortunate to be only 20 minutes from Bozeman.
 Most local residents only have to drive 16 to 20 miles each way to and from Bridger.
 Consequently, the collective carbon footprint is significantly less compared to those traveling 3 to 5 times that distance to ski or recreate.
 Despite our close proximity to Bozeman, we still strongly encourage local residents to carpool whenever possible.

-Bridger Bowl has a Sustainability Committee completed the Yellowstone Business Partnership's Uncommon Sense program in 2009.
+Bridger Bowl has a Sustainability Committee which completed the Yellowstone Business Partnership's Uncommon Sense program in 2009.
 This is a very action and results oriented program, primarily designed to help businesses recognize, measure and reduce their waste stream as well as make better decisions in purchasing, consumption and management practices related to sustainability.
-This committee in turn works with departmental supervisors and other Bridger staff to effect positive changes throughout the organization.
+This committee in turn works with departmental supervisors and other Bridger staff to make positive changes throughout the organization.
 As stated in our Employee Handbook, "It is the responsibility of all employees to conduct themselves in a manner compliant with these practices.
 Our sustainability committee encourages ideas and suggestions from all Bridger Bowl employees to improve our efforts."
-We encourage all local business owners and managers to check out www.yellowstonebusiness.org/UncommonSense/ and adopt a sustatinability mission statement in their buisness plans.
+We encourage all local business owners and managers to check out yellowstonebusiness.org and adopt a sustainability mission statement in their business plans.